yh214/DST2-Disaster-Response-ppl/README.md

 # Disaster Response Pipeline Project

+### Overview:

+This project provides a disaster response pipeline though a web application.
+The application will automatically tokenise the message and build statistics.

 ### Instructions:
 1. Run the following commands in the project's root directory to set up your database and model.